-After her glory year at sea in the Atlantic, the Matthew was owned by the Bristol merchant, John Shipman.
-He was the port’s richest shipowner, being owner or part owner of five great ships by 1513.
+After her glory year at sea crossing the Atlantic in 1497, The Matthew was owned by the Bristol merchant, John Shipman.
+He was the port’s richest shipowner, being the owner or part-owner of five great ships by 1513.

-According to contemporary records, by the end of 1498 The Matthew was back to her normal duties in the port of Bristol.
+According to contemporary records, The Matthew was back to her normal duties in the port of Bristol by the end of 1498.
 The records show that goods were seized from the vessel because the owner had failed to pay his customs duties on them – The Matthew might have been involved in smuggling!
-From then until about 1507 the ship was used as an ordinary merchantman when she seems to have gone out of service.
+From then until about 1507, the ship was used as an ordinary merchantman, after which she seems to have gone out of service.

 Many more expeditions to the New World were launched from Bristol in the decade after Cabot’s voyages but they generally seem to have employed much larger ships, such as the 120-ton Gabriel and the 130-ton Jesus Bonaventure.
 Bristol’s merchants probably chose to use larger vessels for the later expeditions to carry enough food, stores and goods to maintain themselves through long voyages and to trade with the people they encountered on their arrival.